pgailinas/videoqa-representation-comparison/docs/01_Run_Qwen2VL_Baseline.md

 Development and testing were performed within the Google Colab environment.

-Standard High-RAM CPU runtimes were used for repository cloning, dataset preparation, archive reconstruction, file transfers, compression and decompression operations, and other preprocessing tasks that did not require GPU acceleration.
+Standard CPU runtime environments are used for dataset preparation, repository setup, and file operations.
+GPU acceleration (NVIDIA L4 preferred) is required for Qwen2-VL-7B inference.

 Baseline VideoQA development-subset experiments were evaluated using the NVIDIA L4 GPU.
 The L4 successfully executed Qwen2-VL-7B inference and achieved an average runtime of approximately 2.2 seconds per evaluation sample during testing.